cross-seed/cross-seed.org/docs/basics/options.md

 :::

-The URL(s) of your torrent client that `cross-seed` will source torrents from prefixed by their client type. `cross-seed` must share the same [user and group](./getting-started.mdx#with-docker) permissions as the torrent clients to prevent errors.
+The URL(s) of your torrent client that `cross-seed` will source torrents from prefixed by their client type.
+You can also use `readonly:` after the prefix to use a client to source cross seeds from but not inject into.

 :::tip

 [You may need to urlencode your username and password if they contain special characters](./faq-troubleshooting.md#can-i-use-special-characters-in-my-urls)

+`cross-seed` must share the same
+[user and group](./getting-started.mdx#with-docker) permissions as the torrent clients to prevent errors.

 :::